api-platform/docs/core/content-negotiation.md

 API Platform Core will automatically detect the best resolving format depending on:

-* enabled formats (link to docs for this / see below)
+* enabled formats (see below)
-* the `Accept` HTTP header
-* Alternatively to send the proper `Accept` HTTP header, you can also request a specific format by adding its name as the extension of the URL.
+* the requested format, specified in either the `Accept` HTTP header or as an extension appended to the URL

-* Available formats are :
+Available formats are:

 Format                                                          | Format name  | MIME types                    | Backward Compatibility guaranteed
 ----------------------------------------------------------------|--------------|-------------------------------|----------------------------------------